 Forensic Accountant in Palm Beach County, Florida

-Whether your case involves hidden or dissipated assets in a dissolution proceeding, disputed economic damages in a breach-of-contract matter, or the need for a credible rebuttal expert to challenge opposing counsel’s numbers, our firm provides meticulous, well-documented findings.
-We work regularly with attorneys and their clients in West Palm Beach, Boca Raton, Delray Beach, and Boynton Beach, and are available to engage promptly when litigation timelines demand.
-Our forensic accounting and expert witness and litigation support services are designed with the attorney’s needs in mind—clear opinions, defensible methodology, and reliable deposition and trial availability.
+Whether your case involves hidden or dissipated assets, disputed economic damages, or the need for a credible expert to challenge opposing counsel’s numbers, our firm provides thorough analysis and credible expert testimony.
+We work with clients and their attorneys throughout West Palm Beach, Boca Raton, Delray Beach, and Boynton Beach, and are available to engage promptly when litigation timelines demand.
+Our forensic accounting and expert witness and litigation support services are designed to deliver clear opinions, defensible methodology, and reliable deposition and trial availability.

 Frequently Asked Questions — Palm Beach County Forensic Accounting